-We also look for information about how the assets are protected, for example in the event of fraud or bankruptcy, at both Firm and manager level.
-This could relate to FCA or PRA protection, ringfencing or the structure of the underlying product.
+We also look for information about how the assets are protected, for example in the event of fraud or bankruptcy, at both the Firm and investment manager level.
+For example, this could relate to Financial Services Compensation Scheme or other regulatory protections, ringfencing or the structure of the underlying product.

-We are looking for evidence of a clear process to warn pathway investors about fraud and scams and for Firms to be actively monitoring for possible scamming activity.
+We are looking for evidence that the Firm has processes in place for protecting policyholder assets against fraud and scams and for Firms to be actively monitoring for possible scamming activity.